 MOM.CEO: You’re a CEO and a committed mom, what’s your secret to making it work?

-PK: If you're fulfilled, then it works.
+Pam Klein: If you're fulfilled, then it works.
 You figure out what’s important and then prioritize.
-You assess where you need to be, determine the commitment you are prepared to make and do it.
+You assess where you need to be, determine the commitment you are prepared to make, and do it.
 With clarity, it doesn’t become burdensome, stressful, or ridden with guilt.
 You know you are where you need to be at that particular time.

 Figuring out priorities was key for me in understanding myself particularly mid-career, as I was working and living in constant ‘go mode’.
 Intensified with the energy of a young son and daughter.
 My husband was a game-changer – critical support and cheerleader.
 We figured it out together.
 Understood give and take.
 Ensured someone was always there on the home front.
 This came in very useful when I needed to be there for the agency.
 As you well know, advertising is intense, I could be where I needed to be.
 It gave me focus to get the work done.
 The reciprocal was true for my husband.
 No one career trumped the other.

 The biggest thing I believe is to be able to prioritize in the moment.